CBEP-SoCB/LCWMD_Monitoring_sum/Analysis/DO_Analysis_Summary.md

 #> s(FlowIndex) 3.943  3.943 58.84  <2e-16
 ```

-Here the Year term AND the Site terms are statistically significant.
+Here the Year term is statistically significant, suggesting a long term
+decline in dissolved oxygen, even after accounting for changes in stream
+temperature and the stream-wide flow index.

 ### Summary